Contra Costa County Accident Attorneys

 - Punitive damages

 California allows injury victims to seek punitive damages.
-Punitive damages are designed to punish the defendant.
-They are recovery that goes above and beyond typical economic damages.
-Punitive damages awards are used to deter the defendant, and others, from acting in the same way.
+Punitive damages are designed to punish the defendant and usually go above and beyond typical economic damages.
+Punitive damages are used to deter the defendant and others from acting in the same way.

-Understanding what compensation you are entitled to can be complex.
-That is why you should contact us immediately after an accident.
-The Contra Costa County injury attorneys at Arash Law managed by Arash Khorsandi take on the challenge of complicated cases.
-Not only is it important for us to get our clients the money that they deserve, but it is also part of our mission to make a statement for all Californian drivers to help maintain safe roads.
+Understanding what compensation you may qualify to claim can be complex.
+That is why you should contact us after an accident.
+The Contra Costa County injury attorneys at Arash Law take on the challenge of complicated cases.
+Our focus is on achieving a fair settlement for our clients while providing thorough legal representation.

-Even if you share some fault that the accident occurred, California still allows you to recover damages.
-You can recover because California is a pure comparative fault state.
-That means that recovery for damages is based on the percentage of fault assigned to each party.
-Since California is a pure comparative fault state, you can recover from your injuries even if a judge finds that you are 99% at fault for the accident.
+Even if you share some fault for the accident, California still allows you to claim damages.
+This is because California is a pure comparative fault state.
+That means you may still receive some compensation based on the percentage of fault assigned to each party, even if a judge finds that you are 99% at fault for the accident.

-No matter the cause of the accident, California requires that the correct percentage of fault is assigned in every personal injury case.
-For example, if the potential recovery is $100,000, but the judge finds that you are 20% at fault, your maximum recovery will be limited to $800,000.
-California has several negligence doctrines.
-The negligence doctrines include:
+No matter the cause of the accident, California requires that the correct percentage of fault be assigned in every personal injury case.
+For example, if the potential award is $100,000, but the judge finds that you are 20% at fault, you may still qualify to claim up to $80,000.

 An accident can lead to a wide range of injuries.
 Some injuries are moderate, like whiplash or fractures.
 Some injuries are significant and can alter your life permanently.
-These types of damages will change your life forever.
 However, you may have never considered the catastrophic effects of these severe injuries.
-Examples of life-long injuries that you may suffer because of an accident include:
+Examples of potential injuries you may suffer resulting from an accident include:

 Paralysis